 The Embertides were well entrenched in the English culture.
 This may have continued after the Reformation simply as times for ordinations.
 However, the real revival of Ember Days occurred in the Anglo-Catholic movement of the late 19th century.
 In the Episcopal Church the Ember Days were provided for in the 1928 Book of Common Prayer and again in the 1979 Book of Common Prayer, which states on p.
 18: “The Ember Days, traditionally observed on the Wednesdays, Fridays, and Saturdays after the First Sunday in Lent, the Day of Pentecost, Holy Cross Day, and December 13.”
 The rubrics observe that since ordinations are not necessarily scheduled at the traditional ember times, the propers for Ember Days may be used in advance of an ordination at any time.
 Thus, in the Episcopal Church the Ember Days are associated more with ordination than with the times of the year.
 (The image featured above this post is of an Anglican ordination.)

 Martin Luther was critical of fasting days largely because they weren’t observed by the higher clergy or even by the monks (he knew!).
 But he was disposed to keeping the Friday fast throughout the year and the fasts of the “four seasons” to help the simple people and the young mark the seasons of the year and to serve as a curb on gluttony.
 (See his Commentary on the Sermon on the Mount in Luther’s Works, American Edition, Vol. 21, pp. 159ff.—well worth reading for his views on what Christian fasting should be!).
 Perhaps owing to Luther’s influence, the Ember Days continued to be listed in the Church Orders and were typically observed not only as times of fasting but of catechesis and preaching.
 What became of the “four seasons” or any of these pre-Reformation practices in Lutheranism is historically hard to discern.
-Such practices were seldom officially abolished; they just died out and then weren’t provided for in the next liturgical books.
+Such practices were seldom officially abolished; they just died out and then weren’t provided for in the next church order and liturgical books.
 The Age of Rationalism is assumed to be the usual culprit, but some real historical research is needed.

 As to the likelihood of the Embertides being revived in the Lutheran Churches today, I don’t see much chance of that, at least on the denominational level as some kind of top-down movement.
 I think it’s more likely that if they were revived in local practice as times of fasting, or caught on in regional districts or synods as times for ordinations, some attention might be given to them in work on the next worship books.
 Pastors who are interested in promoting the Embertides could provide appropriate prayers related to the change of the seasons and the practice of fasting for use in the home.